Academies are publicly funded independent schools which enjoy a number of freedoms and flexibilities.

 - They have greater control over the school budget

-- They have responsibility for all capital assets (land, buildings etc) and their management.
+- They have responsibility for all capital assets (land, buildings) and their management.

-All maintained schools (primary, secondary and special schools) that are performing well can submit an application to convert to an Academy.
-Additionally any school can apply with other schools as part of a formal partnership, providing at least one is performing well, to join an existing academy trust with a proven track record of school improvement.
+All maintained schools (primary, secondary and special schools) that are performing well can submit an application to convert to an academy.
+Any school can apply with other schools as part of a formal partnership, providing at least one is performing well, to join an existing academy trust with a proven track record of school improvement.

 The Governing Body is responsible for establishing the academy trust and entering in to a funding agreement with the DfE (Department for Education) for the running of the academy.
 Its key responsibilities are to: